OceanaGold: New Zealand

 The Macraes Operation, located on the South Island of New Zealand, is the country’s largest gold producing operation.
 The wholly owned Macraes Operation includes the Coronation, Coronation North, Innes Mills, Deepdell North, Deepdell South, Golden Point, Northwest Pit, Round Hill, Southern Pits, Innes Mills, Innes Mills West, Gay Tan and Frasers open pits, Frasers and Golden Point underground mines, and an adjacent processing plant including a pressure oxidation plant for the processing of sulphide ore.
 The Macraes Operation has been mining and processing gold bearing ore since 1990 and has produced over 5 million ounces.
+In November 2025, The Otago Regional Council extended the company's Macraeas gold mining consent for another five years.

 The Waihi Operation is located on the North Island of New Zealand and was acquired by OceanaGold from Newmont Mining Corporation (Newmont) in 2015.
 The mine comprises two areas of mineralisation which are at different stages of development, being underground and open pit mining.
-Open pit operations are currently suspended following a localised ramp failure in April 2015 and a larger failure of the north wall in April 2016.
-The second area being the underground operations referred to as Waihi underground, comprises the two main mining areas of Correnso and Martha Underground.
-Currently there is no more ore planned to be extracted from Correnso and backfilling of current drives in line with consent conditions is the only work being carried out.
-Development and Production activities continue in Martha Underground.
-Correnso and Martha Underground will collectively be referred to as Waihi Underground in this report unless specifically separated out.
+It consists of two mining operations in Waihi and the Martha underground mine.
+On 18 December, Oceana Gold's proposed Waihi North extension became the first mining project to gain approval under the New Zealand Government's Fast-track Approvals Act 2024's regime.